zkcream/docs/src/06-libcream.md

 ```

 **`createMessage`**
-Function to return a value of type along the `Message` interface and `PubKey`.
+Function to return a value of the type of the `Message` interface and `PubKey`.

 ```typescript
 const createMessage(